-If you are pregnant (or planning to start a family soon), it is about time you took out life insurance.
+If you are pregnant (or planning to start a family soon), buying life insurance is about time.
+Life insurance is crucial in protecting your family’s financial future.
 As your family grows, so do your insurance needs.
-If something were to happen to you, Life insurance will protect your family financially.
-Here are a few things to consider when shopping around for life insurance after having a child in Canada.
+If something were to happen to you, life insurance will protect your family financially.
+Here are a few things to consider when shopping for life insurance after having a child in Canada.

 Can I get approved for life insurance if I am having a child in Canada?

 Yes, you can!
-In fact, buying life insurance coverage during pregnancy is very common.
+Buying life insurance coverage during pregnancy is very common.

-As long as your pregnancy is progressing normally, it will not affect your health rating.
+As long as your pregnancy progresses normally, it will not affect your health rating.
 This is particularly true if you apply early into your pregnancy.

-While you may experience a lot of physical changes during pregnancy, most will not have any long-term health effects.
-As a result, insurers are able to offer you standard rates.
+While you may experience many physical changes during pregnancy, most will not have long-term health effects.
+As a result, insurers can offer you standard rates.

-As a side note, the life insurance medical exam does not include a pregnancy test.
-The examiner will ask you if you are expecting a baby and, of course, you must answer truthfully.
+As a side note, the life insurance medical exam excludes pregnancy tests.
+The examiner will ask you if you are expecting a baby, and, of course, you must answer truthfully.

 Your pregnancy by itself does not impact your health rating.
-Instead, it is the potential health complications related to pregnancy that could affect your rates.
+Instead, the potential health complications related to pregnancy could affect your life insurance rates.

-Normal health changes that will not affect approval
+Regular health changes that will not affect the approval

-When you are applying for coverage, you are generally required to take a medical exam.
+When applying for coverage, you must take a medical exam.
 From your test results, your insurer will determine your insurability and premiums.
-This exam is similar to a routine health check-up, requiring a blood and urine sample.
+This exam is similar to a routine health checkup, requiring a blood and urine sample.
 Your blood pressure and pulse will also be measured.
 Furthermore, the technician will use your weight and height to calculate your body mass index.

 If you are pregnant, you may be worried about how pregnancy-related changes will affect your test results.
-Fortunately, if your pregnancy is progressing normally, it will have no bearing on your ability to get life insurance coverage.
+Fortunately, if your pregnancy is progressing normally, it will not affect your ability to get life insurance coverage.

-Here is the list of health changes that insurers usually consider normal during pregnancy.
+Here is the list of health changes that insurers consider normal during pregnancy.

 Weight Gain

 We get it.
 When you are pregnant, you gain weight.
 This is not something you should worry about when applying for coverage.
-Insurance companies make adjustments for normal weight gained during pregnancy.
+Insurance companies make adjustments for the average weight gained during pregnancy.

 As long as your weight gain is within the normal range, it will not affect your insurability.
-To help underwriters get a clear idea about how much weight you have put on, be ready to share your pre-pregnancy weight.
+To help underwriters understand how much weight you have put on, be ready to share your pre-pregnancy weight.

 Blood Composition

 Blood composition changes in pregnancy.
-It is normal to record higher cholesterol levels and lower levels of protein and globulin.
-You are also likely to see a drop in your iron and hemoglobin levels as well.
+Recording higher cholesterol levels and lower levels of protein and globulin is normal.
+You are also likely to see a drop in your iron and hemoglobin levels.

-Unless you had any of these issues before pregnancy, your insurance company will view these bodily changes as normal.
+Unless you had any of these issues before pregnancy, your insurance company will view these bodily changes as expected.
 Consequently, they will not impact your health rating.

 Innocent Heart Murmur

-Insurers consider innocent heart murmurs as normal changes during pregnancy.
+Insurers consider innocent heart murmurs as regular changes during pregnancy.
 This means they will not affect your chances of getting coverage.

 Some pregnancy-related conditions may temporarily affect your insurability.
-If you have any of these, most insurers will postpone offering you a life insurance policy, until after you have given birth.
+If you have any of these, most insurers will postpone offering you a life insurance policy until after giving birth.

 Here are some conditions that may deter life insurance companies from insuring you during pregnancy: